ElektraInitiative/libelektra/doc/API.md

 The latest version (from git master) of this document can be found at http://doc.libelektra.org/api/latest/html

+On github links to API functions are broken, so it is recommended that you continue reading in one of these links above.

 ##  Using the Elektra Library ##

 A C or C++ source file that wants to use Elektra should include: